 For maintenance.

-If a Locomotive Operator cannot meet the requirements of section 2478.5 due to emergency events beyond their reasonable control, including fires, floods, earthquakes, embargoes, epidemics, quarantines, war, acts of terrorism, riots, strikes, or lockouts, the Locomotive Operator may submit a request for a Temporary Locomotive Operating Waiver before or during the temporary Operation.
-The Executive Officer may approve the request provided that:
+If a Locomotive Operator cannot meet the Operation requirements of this Locomotive Regulation due to emergency events beyond their reasonable control, including, but not limited to, fires, floods, earthquakes, embargoes, epidemics, quarantines, war, acts of terrorism, riots, strikes, or lockouts, the Locomotive Operator may submit an application for a Temporary Operating Extension before or during the temporary Operation.
+The Executive Officer shall approve the application provided that:

-The request contains all of the information required in subsection (c);
+The application contains all of the information required in subsection (3);

-The request is submitted as specified in section 2478.14; and
+The application is submitted as specified in section 2478.15; and

-The request demonstrates to the satisfaction of the Executive Officer that temporary Operation of the Locomotive is necessary during the period of Operation.
+The application demonstrates to the satisfaction of the Executive Officer that temporary Operation of the Locomotive is necessary during the period of Operation specified in the application due to emergency events that are beyond the Locomotive Operator’s reasonable control.

-To obtain a Temporary Locomotive Operating Waiver, a Locomotive Operator shall submit all of the following information to CARB:
+To obtain a Temporary Operating Extension, a Locomotive Operator shall submit the following information to CARB:

-Locomotive Operator/company name;
+Locomotive Operator/company name and contact information, including an email address and phone number;

 Locomotive ID number;

-Reason for waiver;
+Reason for extension;

-Specified period of Operation;
+Specified period of temporary Operation in California;

 An explanation of why temporary Operation of the Locomotive is necessary during that period;

-Location(s) of Operation (i.e., route);
+Location(s) of Operation (i.e., route) in California;

-An attestation meeting the requirements of subsection 2478.14(a)(2) that the information contained in the application is true, accurate and complete; and
+An attestation meeting the requirements of subsection 2478.15 (a)(2) that the information contained in the application is true, accurate, and complete; and

 An attestation that the Locomotive Operator shall resume meeting the requirements specified in section 2478.5 immediately following the temporary period of Operation.

 Notice of Deficiency.
-If the request does not include all the information required in subsection (c), the Executive Officer shall issue a notice of deficiency identifying the missing information within 3 calendar days of the date when a request for a temporary Locomotive Operating Waiver is submitted as specified in section 2478.14.
+If the application does not include all the information required in subsection (3), the Executive Officer shall issue a notice of deficiency identifying the missing information within three business days of the date when a request for a Temporary Operating Extension is submitted as specified in section 2478.15.

 Notice of Approval or Disapproval.
-Within 3 calendar days of the date when a complete request for a Temporary Locomotive Operating Waiver is submitted as specified in section 2478.14, the Executive Officer shall issue an approval, or disapproval, or of the request for a Temporary Locomotive Operating Waiver.
+Within three business days of the date when a complete request for a Temporary Operating Extension is submitted as specified in section 2478.15, the Executive Officer shall issue an approval, or disapproval, of the request for a Temporary Operating Extension.

+Compliance Extension Based on Delays Due to Compliant Equipment Manufacture Delays, Installation Delays, or Unavailability.

+Manufacture Delays.
+If a Locomotive Operator cannot meet the requirements set forth in sections 2478.4, 2478.5, 2478.7, or 2478.8 due to Compliant Equipment manufacture delays beyond their reasonable control, the Locomotive Operator may submit an application for a compliance extension.
+The Operator shall submit the application to the Executive Officer at least 90 business days prior to the requested start date of the compliance extension.
+The Executive Officer shall grant a maximum one-year compliance extension provided the following conditions are met: